Let's park and gather in front of this building.

 Sun Protection: Hat, sunscreen, and sunglasses.

-Layers: A light jacket or windbreaker (Malibu canyons can cool down quickly as the sun goes down)
+Layers: A light jacket, sweater, or windbreaker (Malibu canyons cool down quickly as the sun goes down and dinner is at the outside on picnic tables at the ocean)

 After working up an appetite, we will drive just a couple of miles on the Pacific Coast Highway to Malibu Seafood.
-It’s a classic local staple with outdoor picnic tables and patios overlooking the ocean.
-It's very casual.
+It’s very casual, a local staple, with outdoor picnic tables overlooking the ocean.
 They serve incredible fish and chips, clam chowder, grilled seafood, and more.
 It’s the perfect way to cap off a fantastic day outdoors with old and new friends!
 (Please note: Dinner is optional, and members are responsible for their own meal costs).

 Address: Intersection of Corral Canyon Rd & Solstice Canyon Rd, Malibu, CA 90265.